 Allow the engine to cool before changing the engine oil.
 If the engine has been running, use caution when changing the engine oil as it will be very hot.
-You should wear the appropriate protective gear to avoid being burned or exposed to engine
+You should wear the appropriate protective gear to avoid being burned or exposed to engine oil.

-Check the engine oil daily and after every 4 hours of operation.
-The mower must be level when checking the oil.
-Refer to the Engine Owner's Manual and maintenance schedule for oil recommendation and capacities.
+Check engine oil daily and after every 4 hours of operation.
+The machine must be sitting level when checking oil.
+Refer to engine manual and maintenance schedule for oil recommendation and capacities.
+Hustler® Motor Oil is recommended.

 Change the engine oil and filter after the first 5 hours of operation and per the engine manufacturer's recommendations after that.
-Change the engine oil more frequently if operating in extremely dirty conditions.
-IMPORTANT: When removing the oil filter take precautions to minimize oil spillage on the exhaust system.
+If mower is being operated in extremely dirty conditions, then it is recommended oil be changed more frequently.